Melkor-1/msh/README.md

 - `kill`: Send a signal to a process.
 - `whoami`: Display the current user's username.

-Refer to the built-in command implementations in the source code for more details.

 ## Contributing

 Contributions are welcome!
 If you find any issues, want to improve existing features, or add new features, feel free to open a pull request.